Calibrating the Force Measuring System

 Traceability refers to the chain of comparison of a standard to another more accurate standard, which has been compared to another more accurate standard, and so forth; the most accurate standard in this chain must be established by the authoritative standards body that maintains that standard of weight or measurement.
 At each level, the test standard should be about 4 times more accurate than the system using it for calibration.

-There are four primary methods of calibrating a measuring system: 1) zero and span calibration; 2) individual and loop calibration; 3) formal calibration; and 4) field calibration.
+There are four primary methods of calibrating a force measuring system: 1) zero and span calibration; 2) individual and loop calibration; 3) formal calibration; and 4) field calibration.

 Zero and Span Calibration